kaenova/ml-api-template/README.md

 ## Machine Learning Setup

 Please prepare your model in either the `.h5` or saved model format.
 Place your model in the same folder as the `main.py` file.
 You will load your model in the code provided below.
 There are two options available: one for image-based input and another for text-based input.
-You need to complete either the `def predict_text` or `def predict_image` functions based on your model's input type.
+You need to complete either the `def predict_text` or `def predict_image` functions in `main.py` based on your model's input type.

 ## Cloud Computing